A Video of completed project

 The scale along the top would have a weight resting on it that could be slid back and forth with a remote brass rod that slides in and out above it.

-The plan is to restore the pieces I have and then fabricate a balance section from both new and vintage pieces.
+The plan is to restore the pieces that I have and then fabricate a balance section from both new and vintage pieces.
 I plan to make the balance section in a steampunk style.

-I first removed the black obsidian base and mechanical’s from the wood frame.
+First, I removed the black obsidian base and mechanical’s from the wood frame.
 I also removed the glass.

 Someone had previously stripped the varnish from the wood, but when I took the sections apart there was still some varnish left on the joined surfaces.
 This I stripped, then sanded all of the wood surfaces.

 Some of the wood screws that held the frame together broke off inside the wood when they were removed.

 I used a brass tube mounted to my drill to extract the broken screw pieces.